 13. Related Articles

-Have you in the midst of renovating or browsing Pinterest ever come upon the term "alcove tub" and wondered — what is an alcove bathtub, anyway?
-You've probably stood in one yourself: a rectangular bathtub shoved between three walls, often with a shower perched above it.
+Have you ever been in the midst of renovating or scrolling through Pinterest and come across the term alcove bathtub” and wondered — what exactly is it?
+Chances are you’ve already used one: a rectangular alcove bathtub tucked between three walls, often with a shower overhead.

-Alcove tubs are very popular features in North American households, thanks to their space-saving design, affordability, and overall flexibility.
-But are they the best choice for your bathroom design?
-In this comprehensive guide, we'll cover everything from how to measure alcove tub sizes and the different materials available, to what installation looks like, what you can expect on the price front, and how the units stack up against freestanding models.
+Alcove bathtubs are extremely popular in North American homes thanks to their space-saving design, affordability, and flexibility.
+But are they the best fit for your bathroom remodel?
+In this guide, we’ll explore everything from standard alcove bathtub sizes and materials, to installation, costs, and how alcove bathtubs compare with freestanding tubs.

 A serene, light-filled bathroom featuring a built-in bathtub beneath a picture window, accented with geometric tile flooring and minimalist decor. | ACE DECOR